 The Beatles, poster approximately 36 x24.
 Cool artwork with one of their song lyric lines.
 Slightly wavy from being rolled. $10 each, 2 available.

 John Lennon T-shirt with lyrics from “Imagine.”
 Size 4XL, has been worn and washed a bit.
 Hang it on the wall. $5

 THE BEATLES THE ULTIMATE COLLECTORS SET in presentation box.
 Issued in the US in the 1990’s by Master Tone (catalog # 8047).
 Approx 20 x 14 x 1.5 inches box.
 Includes (1) “Beatlemania” VHS video with over 80 minutes of rare footage of The Beatles early years; (2) “With The Beatles, The Historic Photos of Dezo Hoffman” book, 128 pages of some of the most famous images of the group; (3) five 3×10 photos of The Beatles on heavy cardstock paper; (4) CD-ROM of photos from their February 1964 first tour of the US; and (5) two advertising handbills about the set.
 All the contents are in near mint condition.
+A set that is still sealed sold recently for over $125.
 The box is as shown in photos – very nice. $35

 Paul McCartney tour VIP ticket holder promotional backpack, cloth bag and insulated, zipper bag and beach towel all in new condition, never taken out of the box except for photos.
 These were not sold at the shows to my knowledge but were shipped directly to me as a VIP ticket holder.
 Includes these items, all in new condition: